Explain why Genghis Khan feared squirrels.

 In detail, for those interested!

-The Squirrels in Mongolian Culture
+The symbolism of squirrels in Mongolian legends.

 Did you know?